Foehr – let me guide you to the island in the Northern Sea where every village is a home. Every village a home – what’s that all about?

 You can visit the windmill Sundays at 2.30 p. m.

-As you keep on cycling northwest on Hardesweg, turn right into Dörpstrat that takes you straight to the village of Oevenum, island-famous for treats and dainties: There are farm stores where you get the very freshest produce and also a farmers market.
+As you keep on cycling northwest on Hardesweg, turn right into Dörpstrat which takes you straight to the village of Oevenum, island-famous for treats and dainties: There are farm stores where you get the very freshest produce and also a farmers market.

 Phone: +49 – 4681 – 746 21 38